 GABRIELA (GABY) BELL, is the Sanibel Captiva Charter Chapter Woman of the Year.
 Gaby agreed to serve a second term as Treasurer this year, making it her second year in an ABWA Executive Board position.
 Gaby is a three year member of ABWA and is quickly making a mark on the chapter’s future.
 A resident of Sanibel Island, Gaby is Assistant Manager at the Sanibel Captiva Community Bank.

 MARY BONDURANT celebrates her 10th year with ABWA and fourth year serving on the Sanibel Captiva Charter Chapter Executive Board.
 Mary is a multiple year Past President, a Past Woman of the Year and a Top Ten Candidate.
 Mary is well known and highly regarded in our region, and has been a candidate for regional office.
 Mary is a 22 year resident of Sanibel Island, is President- Elect of the Sanibel-Captiva Chamber of Commerce, and leads the Bondurant Realty Group at Kingfisher Real Estate.

-In concert with the National ABWA Mission, our Chapter Mission is to inspire all business women on the islands and all within our network to learn, grow, and make a lifetime of new connections.
+The Chapter Vision is to inspire all business women on the islands and all within our network to learn, grow, and make a lifetime of new connections.

-In support of our Mission, the 2018-2019 Chapter Goals are to present a premier year long Women in Leadership Speaker Series and offer the highest quality professional women's networking on the islands.
+The 2018-2019 Chapter Goals are to present a premier Women in Leadership Speaker Series and offer the highest quality professional women's networking on the islands.

 NANCY BARNES was an early advocate for business women on Sanibel, first joining ABWA in 1984.
-Nancy served as chapter President twice, won Woman of the Year, and has had countless leadership roles over a 35-year association with ABWA.
+Nancy served as chapter President twice, won Woman of the Year, and has held countless leadership roles over a 35-year association with ABWA.
 Today Nancy chairs the History Committee.
 Nancy and husband Ed ran Sanibel Island Graphics for decades, and Nancy continues working part-time with the new owners of Arthur Printing.